erenyetisgin/social-media-api/README.md

 # social-media-api

-A simple social media API implemented using ExpressJS and Mongoose
+A simple and performant N-Layered social media API implemented using ExpressJS and Mongoose